Leffe Logo

 Leffe Logo 2013

 After the redesign, all logo elements appeared on an inverted triangular golden-orange shield.
 The frame’s shape has changed: now it resembles an arch because the lower segment is missing.
-The designers used it for it and the inscription “ANNO 1240” (at the bottom), the same shade of khaki.
-The stained glass drawing and the word “Leffe” remained in their original places, but the red phrase “Abbaye de Abdij van appeared between them.”
+The designers used it for it, with the inscription “ANNO 1240” (at the bottom), in the same shade of khaki.
+The stained glass drawing and the word “Leffe” remained in their original places, but the red phrase “Abbaye de Abdij van appeared between them.
 And the phrase “Bière d’Abbaye-Abdijbier” was removed.

-At the same time, another variant is often found on bottles – with an old-style shield, which, unlike the very first logo, has smooth, rounded outlines.
-In it, the word “ANNO” and the date “1240” are on the sides of the stained-glass window, and in the lower right corner under the “Leffe” are written in two lines “Bière Belge d’Abbaye” and “Belgisch Abdijbier.”
+At the same time, another variant is often found on bottles with an old-style shield, which, unlike the very first logo, has smooth, rounded outlines.
+In it, the word “ANNO” and the date “1240” are on the sides of the stained-glass window, and in the lower-right corner, under “Leffe,” are written in two lines “Bière Belge d’Abbaye” and “Belgisch Abdijbier.”

 2021 – today